Federal Criminal Defense Attorney Mark Satawa In Michigan

 In the last 20 years, half of my practice has been in federal court, and I have successfully defended the gamut of federal criminal offenses.
-My successful defense of federal criminal cases includes several significant wins at trial, dismissals through motions practice, including motions to dismiss, and very favorable plea negotiated resolution when appropriate.
+My successful defense of federal criminal cases includes several significant wins at trial, dismissals through motions practice (such as motions to dismiss), and very favorable plea negotiated resolution when appropriate.

 Only Qualified Attorneys Can Represent Clients In Federal Court

-Not every attorney is qualified to represent clients in Federal criminal cases.
+Not every attorney is qualified to represent clients accused of crimes in Federal court.
 Federal criminal law is an incredibly unique and focused practice area of law.
-Unless you are a specialist in federal criminal defense, federal criminal cases are not the kind of cases you should do on the side or dabbling.
+Unless you are a specialist in federal criminal defense, these cases are not the kind of work you should do on the side or dabbling.

 The pleading and motion practice is unique in federal criminal cases, and the trial practice has its own evidentiary rules and procedures that differ from state court.
 The federal sentencing guidelines are as complex, detailed, and thick as the income tax code.
 They should not be navigated by anyone who doesn’t have a significant amount of knowledge and experience in federal criminal case guidelines.

-The bottom line is that federal criminal cases are a minefield of potential problems that can easily blow up if you do not have the requisite experience, expertise, and specialty in navigating those cases.
+The bottom line is that federal criminal cases are a minefield of potential problems that can easily blow up if you do not have the requisite experience, expertise, and specialty in navigating them.

 With the guidance of a skilled attorney for Criminal Law Cases, you can have the peace of mind that comes with knowing that we’ll make it look easy.
 For more information on Criminal Defense Attorney Mark Satawa In Michigan, a free initial consultation is your next step.
 Get the information and legal answers you seek by calling today at (248) 509-0056.